Property Line, Setback, and Utility Rules You Must Know Before Excavating in Oahu

 Property Line Verification

 Many homeowners believe their fence marks their official boundary.
-In Oahu that assumption is responsible for countless disputes.
+In Oahu, that assumption is responsible for countless disputes.
 Fences drift over time, previous owners may have installed them incorrectly, and vegetation often hides where the real line sits.
-Excavating even a few inches across a boundary can result in a violation or a civil complaint from a neighbor.
+Excavation services in Oahu must account for these uncertainties, as excavating even a few inches across a boundary can result in a violation or a civil complaint from a neighbor.

 Oahu’s neighborhoods, particularly older ones, have irregular boundaries that do not always match what appears on the surface.
 This is why verified measurements matter more than assumptions.
 Excavation requires precision, and the law expects it.